yuki-kimoto/SPVM-IO-Socket-SSL/DEVELOPMENT.md

 #### Session Features

 Too complex to implement for now.
 It is good that another module implements a callback for SSL session.

+#### Callbacks

+Too complex to implement them for now.
+It is good to use Net::SSLeay object directly.